 When the wave reaches the snake, it is picked up by the bones and muscles in the snake's lower jaw.
 These vibrations are focused into an organ called the cochlea that gathers the sound for processing by the snake's inner ear.

-- For a long time it was believed that snakes could “hear” but couldn’t localize sounds.
-In other words they couldn’t pinpoint where something was and had to rely on their poor eyesight and keen sense of smell to home in on their prey.
+It was believed that snakes could “hear” but couldn’t localize sounds for a long time.
+In other words, they couldn’t pinpoint where something was and had to rely on their poor eyesight and a keen sense of smell to home in on their prey.

-Science has discovered that the elasticity of a snakes jaw allows it to localize vibrations traveling through the ground aiding the snake in determining which direction a sound is coming from.
+Science has discovered that a snake's jaw's elasticity allows it to localize vibrations traveling through the ground, aiding the snake in determining which direction a sound is coming from.

-You can find more details about how this works in this article that gives an overview of a study done by University of Munich and University of Kansas researchers.
-The overview is that the snakes hinged jaw allows them to pick up the vibrations independently of one another depending on which side they come from.
+You can find more details about how this works in this article that gives an overview of a study done by the University of Munich and University of Kansas researchers.
+The overview is that the snakes hinged jaw allows them to pick up the vibrations independently of one another depending on their side.

-There is evidence according to the study that the auditory neurons of the snake actually create a topographical map which allows them to pin-point prey by the vibrations they create.
-In a nutshell it is a form of echolocation.
+According to the study, there is evidence that the snake's auditory neurons create a topographical map that allows them to pin-point prey by the vibrations they create.
+In a nutshell, it is a form of echolocation.

 Fascinating right?
 If you are a snake lover like us, we are sure it's exciting to you also.
 There are many similarities to humans, and science is continuously uncovering some incredible snake discoveries.